DrZhivago1/DocWorld/README.md

 	IF "Vanilla Furniture Expanded" AND "Industrial Age - Objects and Furniture" are installed:
 		Remove Industrial Age radio.

 	IF "Vanilla Furniture Expanded" AND "Misc.
-Training" are installed:
+Training"/"Combat Training" are installed:
 		Remove VFE punching bag.

+	IF "Vanilla Furniture

+	IF "VGP Garden Fabrics" AND "Simple Chains: Leather" are installed:
+		Remove patchleather recipe from VGP loom. (too OP)

 **v1.0.10 (04/03/2019):**